What drives health spending in the U.S. compared to other countries?

-The United States spends significantly more on healthcare than comparable countries, and yet has worse health outcomes.
-Much of the national conversation has focused on spending on retail prescription drugs and administrative costs as the primary drivers of health spending in the U.S. President Donald Trump has signed executive orders with broad directives to lower prescription drug costs primarily in the Medicare program, and Democratic Presidential candidate Joe Biden’s healthcare plan also aims to lower prescription drug costs by giving the federal government authority to negotiate prices for all purchasers.
-While it is true that many brand-name prescription drugs are priced higher in the U.S. than in peer countries, health spending data indicates that other spending categories – particularly hospital and physician payments – are greater drivers of health spending.
+The United States spends significantly more on healthcare than comparable countries do, and yet has worse health outcomes.
+Much of the national conversation has focused on spending on retail prescription drugs and insurer profits and administrative costs as key drivers of health spending in the United States.
+The Inflation Reduction Act, signed into law by President Biden in 2022, includes several provisions aimed at lowering the cost of these prescription drugs.
+While it is true that many brand-name retail prescription drugs are priced higher in the U.S. than in peer countries, health spending data indicates that other spending categories – particularly hospital and physician payments – are primary drivers of the U.S.’s higher health spending.

-This brief examines the drivers of health spending and differences between the U.S. and other nations in Organisation for Economic Co-operation and Development (OECD) that are similarly large and wealthy (identified based on median gross domestic product (GDP) and median GDP per capita, for countries that have available data).
-In 2018, the U.S. spent nearly twice as much per capita on health as comparable countries.
-Most of the additional dollars the U.S. spends on health compared to peer nations goes to providers for inpatient and outpatient care.
-The U.S. also spends more on administrative costs, but perhaps not as much as people think, and spends significantly less on long-term care.
+This brief examines the drivers of health spending and differences between the U.S. and its peers – other Organisation for Economic Co-operation and Development (OECD) nations that are similarly large and wealthy.
+In 2021, the U.S. spent nearly twice as much per capita on health as these comparable countries did.
+Most of the additional dollars the U.S. spends on health go to providers for inpatient and outpatient care.
+The U.S. also spends more on administrative costs, and significantly less on long-term care.

-The U.S. spends twice as much as comparable countries on health, driven mostly by higher payments to hospitals and physicians
+The U.S. spends twice as much as comparable countries do on health, driven mostly by higher payments to hospitals and physicians.

 Related Content: